5 financial lessons kids won't learn in school

 Explore more stories that can help facilitate money conversations with your children and teens.

-There are many aspects of personal finance that you may want to teach your kids at home.
-For instance, the importance of earning money, spending wisely, saving, and for many, giving back.
+For example, the importance of earning money, spending wisely, saving, and giving back.
 For more on those topics, you can read Tips for raising a saver and 5 ways to teach your kids about money.
-But to give them a leg up on their future, why not teach them about investing and how financial markets work in ways they can easily understand?
+To give kids an advantage in their future, why not teach them about investing and how financial markets work in ways they can easily understand?
 Here are some tips to get started.

 1. Tell a story to teach the basics

-Try telling your children this story and see their reaction: Suppose you own a small business, such as a lawn-mowing service, but you don't have a lawn mower—and you don't have enough money to buy one.
-What could you do to get more money to buy one?
-You could borrow it.
-Or you could invite some friends to share in the cost of your business—for a share of the profits, of course.
+Try telling your kids this story and see their reaction: Suppose you own a small business, such as a lawn-mowing service, but you don't have a lawn mower—and you don't have enough money to buy one.
+What could you do to get money to buy one?
+You could borrow it, or invite some friends to share in the cost of your business—for a share of the profits.

-The place that people go to buy and sell stocks is called a stock exchange and it functions like a supermarket for shares of stock.
-There are many different exchanges that function together as a network; combined they're usually referred to as the stock market.
-Only people called brokers are allowed to directly buy and sell shares of stock.
-But anyone can then buy stocks through a broker, like Fidelity.
+The place people go to buy and sell stocks is called a stock exchange and it functions like a supermarket for shares of stock.
+There are different exchanges that function together as a network; combined they're usually referred to as the stock market.
+Only people called brokers are allowed to directly buy and sell shares of stock—but anyone can buy stocks through a broker, like Fidelity.

 Why do people buy stock?
 To make money.
 The goal is for your stock to be worth more in the future than it is today.
 If the company does well, you'd expect the value of your shares to go up and you could sell them for a profit.
 You could also hold onto your shares for as long as you want.
 In addition, you may also receive dividends, which are part of the company's profits and are paid periodically to the company's shareholders.

-But it's important to know that you can also lose money.
+It's important to know you can also lose money.
 For example, if the company performs poorly, your share prices could drop below what you paid for them.
-So before you invest in any company, get to know everything you can about them, their competitors, and the industry.
+It's a good idea to get to know everything you can about any company, their competitors, and the industry.
 Research can help you make more informed decisions.

 2. Make the world your classroom

 Try using a supermarket visit to introduce this concept.
-As your child is picking out a favorite food or drink, ask them to read the label and discover who makes it.
-As you drive home, see if they can name the companies that make some of their other favorite things—toys, sneakers, cell phones.
-Now they know that there is a company behind the things that make up their world and the bonds and stocks issued by those companies are often available to be bought and sold by investors.
+As your kid is picking out a favorite food or drink, ask them to read the label and and identify the company.
+As you drive home, see if they can name other companies that make some of their other favorite things—toys, sneakers, cell phones.
+Now they know there is a company behind things that make up their world, and the bonds and stocks issued by those companies are often available to be bought and sold by investors.

 3. Teach them about supply and demand

 To teach kids about supply and demand, try asking them about some of the products you or others may buy.
 Take soda, for instance.
-Ask your kids what they think it's made of.
-If you have a bottle on hand, let them read the label.
-The ingredients will probably be carbonated water, high fructose corn syrup, artificial coloring, phosphoric acid, flavors; and perhaps, caffeine.
+Ask your kids to guess its ingredients.
+If you have a bottle on-hand, let them read the label.
+The ingredients will probably be carbonated water, high fructose corn syrup, artificial coloring, flavors; and perhaps, caffeine.

-Now ask your kids about trends or things you may be trying to stress that might affect the soft drink market—like healthy eating.
-They might say that drinking water and juice are a growing consumer choice instead of soda.
+Now, ask your kids about things that might affect the soft drink market—like healthy eating.
+They might say that drinking water and juice are better options than soda.

-As they share their observations, you can point out that they are witnessing the forces of supply and demand that can drive stock prices.
-The more people want the stuff companies create the higher the prices can go.
+As they share their observations, you can point out they are witnessing the forces of supply and demand that can drive stock prices.
+The more people want the stuff companies create the higher the prices.
 Ask them about other products they really love.
 Ask them why their prices might go up or down.
 Maybe there's a shortage or an extra supply.
 Help them understand the relationship.

 4. Introduce research with a supermarket challenge